scruff2/music_catalog/README.md

 ## How to Contribute

 We welcome contributions from everyone, even if you have no programming experience.

-Here's how you can help:
+## The Human Readible Format

+This catalog uses a very simple, human readible format, as detailed below, and can be easily converted into JSON, Python Dictionaries, etc.

 ### Adding New Songs